wbuchanan/crossvalidate/README.md

 - [x] Test function for Mean-Squared Log Error
 - [x] Test function for Root Mean-Squared Log Error
 - [x] Test function for Ratio of Performance to Deviation
+- [ ] Test function for Index of ideality of correlation
+- [ ] Test function for Concordance Correlation Coefficient
+- [ ] Test function for Pseudo-Huber Loss
+- [ ] Test function for Poisson Log Loss

 # Main Commands